 A lot of customers praise this device for having an impressive battery life, and it is known to last a lot longer than other GPS devices on the market.
-So, if you are seeking a handheld GPS that can handle multi-discipline adventures with ease, then this product could be ideal for you.
+So, if you are seeking a handheld GPS that can handle multi discipline adventures with ease, then this product could be ideal for you.

-Garmin Approach G3 Waterproof Touchscreen Golf GPS
+Garmin Approach G3 GPS

 Weight: 5.3 ounces

 The Garmin Approach G3 GPS has been specifically designed by golfing experts to provide people with incredibly detailed golf course maps.
 These maps show golfers all of the distance information that they need for the fairways, as well as any hazards that are on the course.

-The Garmin Approach G3 Touchscreen Golf GPS comes pre-installed with thousands of North American and Latin American courses.
-All of the pre-installed courses come with free course updates, you don’t even need a subscription.
+This device comes pre installed with thousands of North American and Latin American courses.
+All of the pre installed courses come with free course updates, you don’t even need a subscription.
 You can use the product to continuously update your position as you play, showing you the exact distance between you and your ideal target.